A Swants Soiree

-Introverted software engineer Brent Levine struggles with the life part of work-life balance, but to hold on to his new job, he’ll have to embrace his employer’s dreaded “staff enrichment” events.
-This year’s annual ugly holiday sweater party will strain his ambition to remain inconspicuous: everyone has to wear sweaters converted into pants—aka “swants.”
+Software engineer Brent Levine has always struggled with the life part of work-life balance, but to hold on to his new job, he’ll have to embrace his employer’s dreaded “staff enrichment” events.
+This year’s annual ugly holiday sweater party will strain his ambition to remain inconspicuous: everyone has to wear their sweaters upside down and converted into pants—aka “swants.”

-Brent’s an ace at coding, but when it comes to handcrafts, he’s definitely at the far left end of the bell curve.
+At six foot eight, Brent has a hard enough time finding clothes that fit him the right way up.
+And while he’s an ace at coding, when it comes to handcrafts, he’s definitely at the far left end of the bell curve.
 Luckily he encounters seriously cute theater costumer Jonathan at the Goodwill Outlet.
 Jonathan offers Brent both an acceptably ugly sweater and his expertise in swants conversion.
-Attraction sparks on Brent’s side, but can Jonathan be interested in a guy like him?
+Attraction sparks on Brent’s side, but how can Jonathan be interested in a nerdy geek like him?

 MMy Thoughts and Review:

 Nothing says meet-cute like scrounging for ugly sweaters, at Goodwill and meeting Mister Adorable who saves your backside… Literally and figuratively!

 (I think the author may be obsessed with marine life!
 As in fish, not the men!
 Well, perhaps the men too, but I digress.
 Hahaha… Lots of references to sharks, piranha, and something about fishy legs I think? **giggle… I love it!)
 And all the geek banter is so smart and funny I may now have a teensy crush on this (new to me) author. **sigh…

 When a coding geek (Brent) meets a theater geek (Jonathan) and the two connect over a turning an ugly Crimbo sweater into a pair of wearable pants, fashionably called, Swants you know the only outcome can be an Adorkable one.